github/opensource.guide/_articles/how-to-contribute.md

 ### Do you like to write?

-* Write and improve the project's documentation, like [CBID2 did for OpenSauced's documentation](https://github.com/open-sauced/docs/pull/151)
+* Write and improve the project's documentation, like [@CBID2 did for OpenSauced's documentation](https://github.com/open-sauced/docs/pull/151)
 * Curate a folder of examples showing how the project is used
-* Start a newsletter for the project, or curate highlights from the mailing list
+* Start a newsletter for the project, or curate highlights from the mailing list, like [@opensauced did for their product](https://news.opensauced.pizza/about/)
 * Write tutorials for the project, [like PyPA's contributors did](https://github.com/pypa/python-packaging-user-guide/issues/194)
-* Write a translation for the project's documentation, like [frontendwizard did for the instructions for freeCodeCamp's CSS Flexbox challenge](https://github.com/freeCodeCamp/freeCodeCamp/pull/19077)
+* Write a translation for the project's documentation, like [@frontendwizard did for the instructions for freeCodeCamp's CSS Flexbox challenge](https://github.com/freeCodeCamp/freeCodeCamp/pull/19077)

 <aside markdown="1" class="pquote">
   <img src="https://avatars.githubusercontent.com/kittens?s=180" class="pquote-avatar" alt="avatar">